radcamp/radcamp.github.io/NYC2023/PCA_API.md

 The following cell shows the quickest way to results using a small simulated dataset in `/scratch/ipyrad-workshop`.
 Complete explanation of all of the features and options of the PCA module is the focus of the rest of this tutorial.
-Copy this code into a notebook cell and run it.
+Copy this code into a new notebook cell (small grey *+* button on the toolbar) and run it.

 ```python
 data = "peddrad_outfiles/peddrad.snps.hdf5"